kelciatkinson/atlas-AirBnB_clone/README.md

 ## Project Overview

-Welcome to our AirBnB Clone project!
-This is the first step towards building a full web application: the AirBnB clone.
-This initial phase is crucial as it establishes the foundation for all future projects: HTML/CSS templating, database storage, API development, and front-end integration.

 The primary focus of this current project is to develop a command-line interpreter that manages the objects of our AirBnB clone application.
 This command interpreter will allow us to:

 - Create new objects (ex: User, Place)